briansunter/graph/site/src/content/logseq/omnivore-logseq-guide.md

 coverimage: ../../assets/image_1662086881256_0.png
 ---

-If you want to read content online much more efficiently and remember what you read, I highly recommend using a "Read it " app, which allows you to save interesting links you find.
+If you want to read content online much more efficiently and remember what you read, I highly recommend using a "Read it later" app, which allows you to save interesting links you find.

-I like to browse the top stories on Reddit, HackerNews, or other news sites and save interesting articles, then read them all at once , which is much more efficient.
+I like to browse the top stories on Reddit, HackerNews, or other news sites and save interesting articles, then read them all at once later, which is much more efficient.
 (This only works if you actually have a routine to read the links you save).
 You can read social media as RSS btw.

-[Omnivore](https://omnivore.app/) is an open source "read it " app.
+[Omnivore](https://omnivore.app/) is an open source "read it later" app.

 It allows you to save link using their iOS app or Chrome extension.
 You can read the article in a simplified "reader view" (which I think makes most content look much nicer) and it allows you to highlight important parts of articles in the app.

 After you save an article or highlight it, you can view those highlights in the app or online.

-It is super streamlined unlike a lot of the other bloated read it  apps.
+It is super streamlined unlike a lot of the other bloated read it later apps.

 It is similar to [Pocket](https://getpocket.com/en/) or [Instapaper](https://www.instapaper.com/)